vsirotin/si-units/README.md

 4. It allows to detect most of the typical errors when working with SI units already at the compilation stage.
 Errors in incorrect use of physical units in complex formulas are detected in runtime.
 5. It is pure library (no plug-in, no parser etc.), it has no dependencies

-## Attention, the developers!
+### Project structure

+The goal of the project is not only to provide a unified set of objects and functions that allows to use the SI in programs in different programming languages.
+The project also contains simple applications in all of the target languages that show how to do this.
+In addition, these applications test the availability of all necessary functions on that target platform.
+(So far, applications for only two target platforms have been implemented.)

-*Development of this project is going on in Head.
+Therefore, all subprojects of this project are divided into three groups:
-May be that right now the state of the source code is not stable and documentation is not updated.
-If you want to use this library easily, please read the paragraph 2 "How to use" of this document.
-There you will find the information about the last stable version of the library.*

-Let's consider some simple examples.*
+1. [kotunil](https://github.com/vsirotin/si-units/blob/c3f1b87c2fa4b35adc64b676318e27eae3e246e5/kotunil) - implementation of library functionality
+2. [apps](https://github.com/vsirotin/si-units/blob/c3f1b87c2fa4b35adc64b676318e27eae3e246e5/apps) applications that test the functionality of the library on a specific platform.
+3. [kotunil-generators](https://github.com/vsirotin/si-units/blob/c3f1b87c2fa4b35adc64b676318e27eae3e246e5/kotunil-generators) - generators used to accelerate the implementation and testing of the library.

+If you are a developer and you are interested in the source code of the library, you only need part [kotunil](https://github.com/vsirotin/si-units/blob/c3f1b87c2fa4b35adc64b676318e27eae3e246e5/kotunil).

 ## 1. Getting started

 ### 1.1 Simple physical formulas

+Let's consider some simple examples.

-In Eva's case, a glass broke in her aquarium and water flowed on floor.
+*In Eva's case, a glass broke in her aquarium and water flowed on floor.
 In aquarium before breakage was 32 liters of water.
 Eva's room is 4 m. wide and 4.3 long.
-How high in mm. is water now in Eva's room with assumption that it stayed there and did not flow away?
+How high in mm. is water now in Eva's room with assumption that it stayed there and did not flow away?*

 The solution in Kotlin can be written in one line.
 For didactic reasons like introduce two auxiliary variables s and h.